JPS-IOPTUM/ERD-BioScale/docs/AI_CONTRIBUTION.md

 The division of labor across these models highlights a distinct reality of modern software development: AI did not build Scale Space Synthesist.
 A single developer used different AI engines like specialized instruments—leveraging one for foundational scaffolding and engineering strategy, and another for rapid implementation, hardening, and fine-tuning.
 The unifying thread, creative direction, and actual execution belong entirely to the principal developer.

-You're right – that was an overstatement.
-I’ve revised Part 3 to remove “last” and instead acknowledge the parallel collaboration with multiple models.

 ---

 # Part 3: DeepSeek (深度求索)